apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

       Map<String, String> metadata)
 ```

-An alternative, is to create a new overloaded createKey:
+An alternative, is to create a new overloaded createKey, but it is probably less confusing to have the new rewriteKey method:

 ```
   public OzoneOutputStream createKey(